Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter6-find-time.md

 My needs are specially to enhance the next part of my workflow but sometimes also for daily usage of my workstation, like a browser extension or a script to automate stuff.
 I want to help: this instead is based on my free time, but how I can merge all of them in my daily life?

 I have a wall of post-it, browser's bookmarks of tickets, notes about things to do and so on.
-I prefer to write any idea to free my mind about those thoughts and focus on something else, maybe I can recatch them after days or weeks.
+I prefer to write any idea to free my mind about those thoughts and focus on something else, maybe I can re-catch them after days or weeks.
 I order them based on the priorities and based on performance time and the third part of the workflow.
 Another point is also part of the project management, check who can do that task and propose it to him/her.
 In this way you are motivating a new volunteer, becoming his/her mentor (maybe), using the skills of a new volunteer and saving time to do something else.

 Learning to delegate is very important and lets you focus on the things that you can do better, in the meantime onboarding new people that (maybe) can help you on that task later.